-To build trust and defensibility, you must also establish a solid understanding of your ITM program’s scope, what you can and can’t do, the use cases you can solve for, and the threats you can detect and mitigate.
+To build trust and defensibility, you must also establish a solid understanding of your ITM programme’s scope, what you can and can’t do, the use cases you can solve for, and the threats you can detect and mitigate.

 Benefit #2: Improve your overall approach to incident response

 On a per-incident cost basis, the most expensive incidents will be those involving compromised accounts and credentials.
-That means you can’t count on an ITM program that only detects the problem and doesn’t interoperate with other capabilities to respond or recover from threats.
+That means you can’t count on an ITM programme that only detects the problem and doesn’t interoperate with other capabilities to respond or recover from threats.